Rsantct/pe.audio.sys/pe.audio.sys/README.md

 All system features are configured under **`config.yml`**.
 We provide a **`config.yml.example`** with clarifying comments.

-Few user scripts or shared modules can have an its own `xxx.yml` file of the same base name for configuration if necessary.
+Few user scripts or shared modules can have its own `xxx.yml` file of the same base name for configuration if necessary.

 This file allows to configure the whole system.